ehouse/kackle/src/projects/index.md

 <div class='article-list'>

+A collection of projets I've worked on over the ages.
+I try and write as much as I can about each one in the hopes of helping others past hurdles I may have come upon.

 ## Wiki
 I have a running wiki that I use to store information I constantly find myself searching for on the internet.
 Writing it down gives me a easy place to find it